KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_008_Meshes.md

 #### Indexed and non-indexed geometry

 The geometry data of a `mesh.primitive` may either be *indexed* geometry, or geometry without indices.
 In the given example, the `mesh.primitive` contains *indexed* geometry.
 This is indicated by the `indices` property, which refers to the `"indicesAccessor"`.
-For non-indexed geometry, this property may be omitted.
+For non-indexed geometry, this property is omitted.

 #### Mesh primitive attributes

 The `attributes` dictionary of a `mesh.primitive` contains information about the geometry data that an object consists of.
 Particularly, it contains references to `accessor` objects that contain the data of vertex attributes.
 The details of the `accessor`s have been explained in the section about [Buffers, BufferViews and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md).

-In the given example, there are three entries in the `attributes` dictionary:
+In the given example, there are three entries in the `attributes` dictionary.
+The entries refer to the `positionsAccessor`, the `normalsAccessor` and the `texCoordsAccessor`:

 ```javascript
 "meshes" : {